Staffordshire Industrial Archaeology Society

 To belong to Staffordshire Industrial Archaeology Society you do not need to have a serious academic interest in Industrial Archaeology, nor do you need to reside in Staffordshire.

-As a member you will receive several newsletters, a copy of the occasional journal, details of all visits and lectures and the opportunity to join local walks and social evenings.
+As a member you will receive a newsletter, a copy of the occasional journal, details of the Midland Mills visit and lectures.

 For further details contact Jim Andrews Tel (01785) 246101